Pyramid-Systems-Inc/Myriad-Mind/architecture/architecture-overview.md

 ## System Architecture

 The Myriad architecture is a multi-tiered, decentralized system of microservices built on ASP.NET Core.
-Data flows through a series of specialized processors, activating concept agents as needed.
+The system features a dual-path processing architecture: a fast path for efficient information retrieval and a deep reasoning path using the Cognitive Workspace for complex synthesis and novel problem-solving.

 ### Architectural Layers